 Exactly 25 years later, on Dec.
 22, 1996, Brett joined his dad in the 500-goal club with a hat trick of his own in the St. Louis Blues’ 7-4 victory against the visiting Los Angeles Kings.

 He actually had to score his 500th goal twice.
-He thought he scored it in the opening seconds of the third period, but a few minutes later, the goal was given to Stephane Matteau after it is revealed that the puck hit off his let before going into the net.
-There were no doubts when completed his hat trick midway through the final frame.
-He was the 24th player to score 500 career goals and he and Bobby became the first father and son to do so.
+He thought he scored it in the opening seconds of the third period, but a few minutes later, the goal was given to Stephane Matteau after it was revealed that the puck hit off his leg before going into the net.
+There were no doubts when he completed his hat trick midway through the final frame.
+He was the 24th player to score 500 career goals, and he and Bobby became the first father and son to do so.

 More Milestones for Gretzky